SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Young Harris?

-For routine pumping and maintenance, no permit is necessary.
-However, for any repairs to the tank or drainfield, or for a full system replacement, you absolutely must obtain a permit from the Towns Board of Health before any work begins.
-This ensures the work meets all health and environmental codes.
+For routine tank pumping, no permit is necessary.
+However, for any repair, alteration, or full system replacement, you absolutely need a permit from the Towns County Board of Health Environmental Health office.
+This ensures the work meets state and local codes and is properly documented for your property records.

 Can heavy rain delay pumping in Young Harris?